wp-plugins/content-aware-sidebars/readme.txt

 = Features =

+* Easy-to-use sidebar manager
-* Show sidebars with all or specific:
+* Display sidebars with all or specific:
 	* Singulars - e.g. some posts or pages
 	* (Custom) Post Types
 	* Singulars with given (custom) taxonomies or taxonomy terms